PGR 7.3 Applying for personal circumstances

-- If you are an international PGR who is subject to Tier 4 visa requirements you must ensure that you remain compliant with the University’s attendance and engagement monitoring requirements.
+- If you are an international PGR who is subject to student visa or Tier 4 visa requirements, you must ensure that you remain compliant with the University’s attendance and engagement monitoring requirements.

 - You are advised to discuss your application with your Director of Studies (DoS) before submitting and your DoS must confirm sign to say that they support your application.
 You must provide supporting evidence with your application.